Edwin Agbaje

-Edwin Olamide Agbaje (born 25 January 2004) is an Irish professional footballer who plays as a defender for League of Ireland Premier Division club Sligo Rovers.
+Edwin Olamide Agbaje (born 25 January 2004) is an Irish professional footballer who plays as a defender for League of Ireland Premier Division club Drogheda United.

 Career

+Early career

-Agbaje moved from Shamrock Rovers to Ipswich Town in 2020.
+A native of Edenderry, County Offaly, Agbaje began playing football with his local side Edenderry Town.
+He later joined League of Ireland club Shamrock Rovers before moving to Ipswich Town's Academy in 2020.

+Ipswich Town

 He made his first-team debut for the club on 18 October 2022, when he was described as being "impressive and composed" starting on the right side of the defence in a 1–0 defeat at Cambridge United in the EFL Trophy.
 The East Anglian Daily Times reported that he "grew in confidence and contributed to the attack".
 Manager Kieran McKenna described him as a "really hungry and determined young man".

+Yeovil Town loan

 On 27 January 2023, Agbaje joined National League side Yeovil Town on loan until the end of the season.
 On 22 March 2023, after suffering a season-ending injury Agbaje returned to Ipswich Town having made 10 appearances for Yeovil.

+Sutton United loan

 On 3 September 2024, Agbaje joined National League side Sutton United on loan until January 2025.
 On 16 January 2025, Agbaje returned to parent club Ipswich Town following the conclusion of his loan spell, having featured just once for Sutton United due to a hamstring injury.

+Sligo Rovers

 On 15 August 2025 he signed for League of Ireland Premier Division club Sligo Rovers on a short term deal until the end of their season in November.
+He made 11 appearances in all competitions by the end of the season, helping them to preserve their Premier Division status on the final day of the season.

+Drogheda United

+On 15 December 2025, it was announced that Agbaje had signed for fellow League of Ireland Premier Division club Drogheda United on a two-year-contract.

 Style of play

 Agbaje is an athletic right-back.
+He has also played as a centre back.